-Built through a grassroots community effort, the Bruce Street School was the first African-American public school in DeKalb County.
-While the stone school (also known as “the old school building”) was built in the late 1930s, the Bruce Street School’s history of community-led education efforts goes back to the 1880s.
-The the old school building ruins that remain stand as a legacy to African-American education in DeKalb County and the power of community.
+Built through a grassroots community effort, the Bruce Street School was the first African American public school in DeKalb County and likely one of the first in the state.
+While the stone school (also known as “the old school building”) was built in the late 1930s, the Bruce Street School’s history of community-led education goes back to the 1880s.
+The old school building ruins that remain today stand as a legacy of African American education in DeKalb County and the power of community.

 Share Your Story

 Did you or someone you know attend the Bruce Street School?
 Do you have mementos like photographs, yearbooks, and other items from the school?
 If you answered yes, then we’d love to hear from you!
 First-hand accounts, oral histories, photographs, and other memorabilia help us understand the past and allow a complete story to be told.
 There are lots of ways to share your memories and artifacts with us.
 One way is to complete our History Harvest form.
 You can also email us or connect on Facebook.

 About the Arabia Mountain Heritage Area Alliance

 Lithonia sits in the heart of the Arabia Mountain National Heritage Area, a historically and naturally significant landscape that encompasses over 40,000 acres where people live, work, and play.
 The Arabia Mountain Heritage Area Alliance (the Arabia Alliance) will lead community engagement efforts for the historic Bruce Street School ruins project.
 The Alliance is the non-profit partner that advocates for, preserves, and tells the story of the Arabia Mountain National Heritage Area.
 The Alliance has led many preservation, community development, and interpretive projects across DeKalb, Henry, and Rockdale Counties.